mitodl/concourse-github-issue-resource/README.md

 ### `in`: currently unused

-This accepts no inputs and quickly dummies outputs, and therefore is primarily useful for enforcing a useful `check` step with minimal overhead.
+This ignores any inputs and quickly dummies outputs, and therefore is primarily useful for enforcing a useful `check` step with minimal overhead.

 ### `out`: creates a Github issue